hanmacrad2/SuperSpreadingEpidemicsMCMC/README.md

 ```
 library(SuperSpreadingEpidemicsMCMC)

-#If you don't have one of the following R packages installed you can install it using the following command; install.packages("package_name").
-For example to install the
+#If you don't have one of the following R packages installed you can install it using the following command;
+#install.packages("package_name").
+For example to install the pacakges coda;
 install.packages("coda")
 library(coda)